ibm-cloud-docs/Cloudant/guides/backup-guide.md

 ## Using the API

-A number of REST API calls are available for working with the Cloudant backup facility.
+A number of REST API calls are available for working with the {{site.data.keyword.cloudant_short_notm}} backup facility.

 ### Task configuration